CyberDragon Gold (GOLD) Price Tops $0.0035

-CyberDragon Gold (GOLD) traded down 0.1% against the US dollar during the 1 day period ending at 13:00 PM Eastern on October 22nd.
-CyberDragon Gold has a total market capitalization of $2.53 billion and approximately $30,133.73 worth of CyberDragon Gold was traded on exchanges in the last day.
-In the last week, CyberDragon Gold has traded up 0% against the US dollar.
-One CyberDragon Gold token can now be bought for approximately $0.0035 or 0.00000012 BTC on major cryptocurrency exchanges.
+CyberDragon Gold (GOLD) traded 0.1% lower against the U.S. dollar during the 24 hour period ending at 23:00 PM Eastern on October 22nd.
+One CyberDragon Gold token can now be purchased for approximately $0.0035 or 0.00000012 BTC on exchanges.
+Over the last seven days, CyberDragon Gold has traded 0% lower against the U.S. dollar.
+CyberDragon Gold has a market cap of $2.53 billion and $29,906.11 worth of CyberDragon Gold was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded 2.2% lower against the dollar and now trades at $0.0000 or 0.00000000 BTC.